commercelayer/mfe-microstore/README.md

 ## Getting started

+1. Create your organization and get your credentials by following one of our [onboarding tutorials](https://docs.commercelayer.io/developers/welcome).

+2. Set the environment variable `NEXT_PUBLIC_SLUG` on your hosting provider to your organization slug (subdomain) and be sure to build the forked repository using the node environment (`NODE_ENV`) as production.

-1. Deploy the forked repository to your preferred hosting service or host it yourself.
+3. Deploy the forked repository to your preferred hosting service or host it yourself.
 You can deploy with one click below:

 [<img src="https://www.netlify.com/img/deploy/button.svg" alt="Deploy to Netlify" height="35">](https://app.netlify.com/start/deploy?repository=https://github.com/commercelayer/commercelayer-microstore) [<img src="https://vercel.com/button" alt="Deploy to Vercel" height="35">](https://vercel.com/new/clone?repository-url=https://github.com/commercelayer/commercelayer-microstore) [<img src="https://www.herokucdn.com/deploy/button.svg" alt="Deploy to Heroku" height="35">](https://heroku.com/deploy?template=https://github.com/commercelayer/commercelayer-microstore) [<img src="https://www.deploytodo.com/do-btn-blue.svg" alt="Deploy to Digital Ocean" height="35">](https://cloud.digitalocean.com/apps/new?repo=https://github.com/commercelayer/commercelayer-microstore/tree/master)

-2. Create your organization and get your credentials by following one of our [onboarding tutorials](https://docs.commercelayer.io/developers/welcome).

-3. Build your sales channel with your favorite technologies and frameworks by leveraging our [developer resources](https://commercelayer.io/developers) and [documentation](https://docs.commercelayer.io/api).
+4. Build your sales channel with your favorite technologies and frameworks by leveraging our [developer resources](https://commercelayer.io/developers) and [documentation](https://docs.commercelayer.io/api).

-4. Get an [access token](https://docs.commercelayer.io/api/authentication) for your application.
+5. Get an [access token](https://docs.commercelayer.io/api/authentication) for your application.
 You should generate this in your sales channel or use our JavaScript [authentication library](https://github.com/commercelayer/commercelayer-js-auth).

-5. Create one or more [SKUs](https://commercelayer.io/docs/data-model/skus) associated with prices and inventories.
+6. Create one or more [SKUs](https://commercelayer.io/docs/data-model/skus) associated with prices and inventories.

-6. Open the microstore using the URL format: `<your-deployed-microstore-url>/microstore?skus=<skuCodes-comma-separated>accessToken=<your-access-token>`.
+7. Open the microstore using the URL format: `<your-deployed-microstore-url>/microstore?skus=<skuCodes-comma-separated>accessToken=<your-access-token>`.
 For example: `https://microstore.yourbrand.com/microstore?skus=TSHIRT123,TANK123&accessToken=eyJhbGciOiJIUzUxMiJ9`.

 ## Hosted version